Jump to a section:

 - Campaign Manager

-Just like positions working in politics, policy, and lobbying can be found across various government levels, so to do they exist in a variety of professional environments, from the Hill to large corporations.
+Just like positions working in politics, policy, and lobbying can be found across various government levels, so to do they exist in a variety of professional environments, from the Hill to think tank/research institutes and large corporations.
 Below is a list of a few locations and types of organizations where you might find opportunities.
 For a more extended list, check out our resources section below.

 - Think Tanks